The UK government has published what it calls a ‘greenprint’ for decarbonising all modes of domestic transport by 2050.

 Another document, the government’s response to the electric vehicle smart charging consultation commits to laying legislation later this year to ensure that all new private EV chargepoints meet smart charging standards, which can save consumers money on their energy bills.

-The UK government has recently made investments from car manufacturer Nissan to produce its new-generation electric vehicle in Sunderland, alongside Envision’s new Gigafactory, as well as Stellantis’s investment in Vauxhall’s Ellesmere Port manufacturing plant to convert the site for electric vehicle manufacturing.
+The UK government has recently made investments from car manufacturer Nissan to produce its new-generation electric vehicle in Sunderland, alongside Envision’s new Gigafactory.
+Meanwhile, carmaker Stellantis has announced an investment in Vauxhall’s Ellesmere Port manufacturing plant to convert the site for electric vehicle manufacturing.

 The government has announced that it has brought forward the target date for the whole central government fleet of 40,000 cars and vans to be fully zero emission by 2027, three years earlier than previously planned